KazeTachinuu/epirootkit-docs/content/docs/04-epirootkit/configuration-justifications.md

    - 5.4.x includes every hook we need.

 2. **Exported `kallsyms_lookup_name()`**
    - Up through 5.6 the symbol remains exported.
    - Allows us to resolve `sys_call_table` at runtime--no kernel recompilation.

 3. **Unsigned module loading**
    - Kernels ≥ 5.7 often enforce module signatures or Secure Boot lockdown.
    - Ubuntu 20.04’s 5.4.x ships without these restrictions by default.

+4. **Already compiled in Ubuntu 20.04 LTS**
+   - As mentionned before Ubuntu 20.04 LTS comes already packing with kernel version 5.4.x making it very easy for us to use and deploy.

 ---

 ## Alternative Options

 - **Kernel 5.6**
-  - Technically compatible, but lacks LTS support.
+  - Technically we could go until kernel version 5.6 but for practical reasons mentionned above, we went with 5.4.x.
+Wich in my opinion is still relevant because in LTS.
 - **Debian 11 (5.10.x)**
   - Still exports our symbols--requires disabling module signature checks.